 Also recognised for her expertise in prosecuting serious financial crime, Hannah was instructed in the FSA’s (now FCA) flagship prosecution of insider dealing.

-The Encyclopedia of Road Traffic Law and Practice, (Sweet and Maxwell), co-editor 2003 to date.
+The Encyclopedia of Road Traffic Law and Practice, (Sweet & Maxwell 2003 to date), co-editor.

 South Eastern Circuit’s written response to the Lord Chancellor’s speech ‘What does a One Nation Justice Policy look like?’
 (2015) contributor.

 Parties to a Conspiracy: Practical Law (2015) co-author.

 Teaching Fellow (part-time) at University College London: 2017 – ongoing.